What to Do if You’re Charged with a Crime in Utah But Live in Another State

 Utah is a heavily toured place.
 People visit from all over for the skiing and cultural attractions.
-It can – and very frequently does—happen that people come to Utah to visit, commit crimes, and then return to their home state.
+People can – and very frequently do – come to Utah to visit, commit crimes, and then return to their home states.
 A non-resident’s crime, unless it is an outstanding case, will be treated under Utah law, not the state that they’re a resident of.

-If a defendant has committed a misdemeanor, then they will be able to send a local attorney to attend court in their place.
+If a defendant has been charged with a misdemeanor, then they will be able to send a local attorney to attend court in their place.
 This attorney must be licensed to practice law in the state of Utah.
 This local attorney will stand in for the defendant in court, the results of which will be communicated to the defendant.
 The defendant will then have to serve any imposed sentences or penalties.

 Extradition costs (e.g. a flight and hotel) will be covered initially by the state treasury.
-However, if you are found to be guilty, the cost will need to be paid back to the state on top of other fines and penalties.
+However, if you are found guilty, the cost will need to be paid back to the state on top of other fines and penalties.

 How to Respond to the Issuance of a Court Date After Committing a Crime in Utah

 All crimes committed in Utah by non-residents and residents alike will result in a court date at which the defendant is expected to appear.
 The easiest response for a defendant in this situation is to appear in court (or, if the crime is a misdemeanor, to send an attorney licensed to practice law in Utah to appear in their place) at the appointed time and accept the administered consequences.
 Defendants are encouraged to use the help of an attorney throughout the process if needed.